service84-io/standard-auth/README.md

 limitations under the License.

 ## Usage
+This library provides a configurable JWT Auth Filter.

 ### Availability
 This library is available from Maven Central with more information at https://mvnrepository.com/artifact/io.service84.library/standardauth